 Celebrating its 10-year anniversary in 2017, the Batten School trains undergraduate and graduate students for public service careers in today’s increasingly globalized world.
 Graduates will assume leadership positions in local, state, and federal government; the nonprofit sector; consulting firms; and the private sector.
 Others choose to pursue domestic and international post-graduate fellowships, or advanced degree programs at the nation’s top law, business, and graduate schools.

 The Batten School’s interdisciplinary teaching faculty includes outstanding economists, political scientists, psychologists, lawyers, and ethicists, as well as distinguished practitioners who bring real-world experiences to the classroom.
-While students are encouraged to chart their own unique academic and professional paths, they benefit from specialized expertise and opportunities available through six academic centers in the areas of health policy; social entrepreneurship; education policy and workforce competitiveness; leadership and simulation; simulation; global policy; and just announced in summer 2017 – national security policy.
+While students are encouraged to chart their own unique academic and professional paths, they benefit from specialized expertise and opportunities available through seven academic centers in the areas of health policy; social entrepreneurship; education policy and workforce competitiveness; leadership and simulation; simulation; global policy; legislative effectiveness; and national security policy.
 Given the school’s proximity to Washington, D.C., students likewise value the opportunity to learn directly from national policymakers, whether they are serving as guest lecturers in the classroom or are leading the students on interactive visits to Capitol Hill.

 Finally, the Batten School partners with several schools across Grounds to offer five joint degrees: MPP/JD, MPP/MBA, MPP/PhD in Education Policy, MPP/MPH, and MPP/MUEP.
 Competitive admission to all of the Batten School’s degree programs is predicated upon demonstrated academic excellence and a record of leadership, either through co-curricular involvement or engagement in the community and workplace.